If you prefer audio, this article is also available as a podcast episode.

 + + + + +

-If you’re currently walking through a middle place, desperate to see God’s goodness in the chapters you wouldn’t have necessarily chosen, Even If Not: Living, Loving, and Learning in the in Between will help you shift from the suspicion that God isn’t kind or present to the truth found in Scripture: on every single page of the story, He is with us and working all things for good.
+If you’re watching and waiting, desperate to see God’s goodness in the storm, Even If Not: Living, Loving, and Learning in the in Between will help you shift from the suspicion that God isn’t kind or present to the truth found in Scripture: on every single page of the story, He is with us and working all things for good.
 We have not been forgotten or overlooked.
-There is beauty, even here, but friend—this is not where the story ends.
+He is not indifferent to the raging waves or the rising waters.
+Chaos has a time limit, but thank God we’ll find Him in the storms, too.
+With us.
+Coming close, making a way even now.